Recommended Entry Courses

 3.)
 Even if you do not have official credit, if you have a strong background in calculus, we urge you to sign up for the next level after what you have completed.
 Successful completion of MATH 106 (Calculus II) fulfills any Bates requirements for MATH 105 (Calculus I).
 Successful completion of MATH 206 fulfills any Bates requirements for both MATH 105 (Calculus I) and MATH 106 (Calculus II).

 4.)
 Students with moderate or more calculus experience on their high school transcript are normally not permitted to enroll in Math 105.
-If such a student would like to take Physics 107 without concurrently or previously taking Math 106, Math 205, or Math 206, the student should email the Physics 107 instructor to request a prerequisite override.
+These students will be permitted to enroll in PHYS 107 without having official Bates credit for MATH 105.

 5.)
 If you are planning to apply to medical school, consult this list of mathematics requirements for U.S. medical schools.